 And the last slice of your life is fun and leisure and recreation.
 Do you make time to have fun in your life?
 Do you want to make more time for fun?
 Do you want to find out what leisure activities you would enjoy the most?
 What’s stopping you from having fun?

 So if you think of yourself as the pizza and all of those little quadrants as sections of your life, you need to rate each of those sections on a scale of zero to ten (0 – 10) in terms of how happy you are and how fulfilled you are for each of those quadroons.

 If you got a great career you might give yourself a 10.

 If you need to save more money or you got some debts on your finances you might give that a 5.

 Once you rated each of those quadrants you can visualize then on the wheel which areas of your life are low and which areas of your life are high and focus on the low areas of your life first.

 You may find that by improving one area, the other area might improve as well.

 If you don’t have a job then your finance quadrant might also be low and your relationship with your spouse might be tense as well and you may not be seeing friends nor doing leisure activities because of the luck of money.
 So if you focus on getting a job then a lot of other quadrants might improve at the same time.
 Conversely, if you love your job, but you work too hard and too much then your friendship might suffer, and your family might suffer, and your health might suffer as well.

 So the wheel of life is really about visualising where your life is at and then trying to get a balance in your life by focusing on the main area of wheels which are the lowest.

 As a coach the wheel of life exercise is really good to do on yourself as well periodically.
-Just too reset your focus, and for your own self development, and also to have a look at your own life and how balance to these over a period of time.
+Just too reset your focus, and for your own self-development, and also to have a look at your own life and how to balance to these over a period of time.